 The secret to good napping is to set an alarm for 20 minutes.
 If you sleep longer than that you’ll enter deeper sleep and wake up feeling groggy and disorientated.

 I’m so experienced at napping now that I naturally wake up right before my alarm.
-Practise makes perfect!
+Practice makes perfect!

 If you find it hard to switch off try doing a yoga nidra.

 You all know breastfeeding is designed to feed a baby to sleep, but it’s also designed to feed a mum to sleep.
 Feed your baby lying down and let the hormones do their thing.